minorDeveloper/Arktos/README.md

 #### Windows

-SDL for windows is bundled with Arktos, no additional steps necessary.
+SDL for windows is bundled with Arktos, no additional steps are necessary.

 ### Build project